Treasury names 650,000 companies that got U.S. small business loans

 The Treasury Department identified just a fraction of the total borrowers, naming only those companies that got more than $150,000 in low-interest, forgivable loans through banks working with the U.S. Small Business Administration.
 Those companies made up less than 15% of the nearly 5 million small businesses that received loans.

-The records released Monday show they include political names tied to the governors of Ohio and New Hampshire, among others, as well as hundreds of private equity firms and even securities firms that do business on the New York Stock Exchange.
+The records released Monday show they include companies tied to the governors of Ohio, New Hampshire and West Virginia, among others, as well as hundreds of private equity firms, securities firms that do business on the New York Stock Exchange, and even payday lenders that charge consumers some of the highest interest rates allowed.

 The average loan amount for the entire program was $107,000, the Treasury Department said in a broad summary of the program.
 The government handed out $521 billion through the Paycheck Protection Program, a crucial piece of the government's $2 trillion rescue package.
 The loans, which charge just 1% interest, can be forgiven if the businesses mostly use the money to continue paying their workers.